Properties of solids

 This animation shows a body centered cubic unit cell.
 The spheres are not shown as touching even though the spheres really would be in contact across the diagonal of the cube.
 The spheres on the edge do not touch one another.

-Number of atoms in a unit cell: FCC
+Number of atoms in a unit cell: BCC

 Online Introductory Chemistry